gooviid/goovi-api-spec/generated-go/docs/MediaInfo.md

 `func (o *MediaInfo) UnsetImage()`

 UnsetImage ensures that no value is present for Image, not even an explicit nil
+### GetAdaptiveStreaming

+`func (o *MediaInfo) GetAdaptiveStreaming() AdaptiveStreamingInfo`

+GetAdaptiveStreaming returns the AdaptiveStreaming field if non-nil, zero value otherwise.

+### GetAdaptiveStreamingOk

+`func (o *MediaInfo) GetAdaptiveStreamingOk() (*AdaptiveStreamingInfo, bool)`

+GetAdaptiveStreamingOk returns a tuple with the AdaptiveStreaming field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdaptiveStreaming

+`func (o *MediaInfo) SetAdaptiveStreaming(v AdaptiveStreamingInfo)`

+SetAdaptiveStreaming sets AdaptiveStreaming field to given value.

+### HasAdaptiveStreaming

+`func (o *MediaInfo) HasAdaptiveStreaming() bool`

+HasAdaptiveStreaming returns a boolean if a field has been set.

+### SetAdaptiveStreamingNil

+`func (o *MediaInfo) SetAdaptiveStreamingNil(b bool)`

+ SetAdaptiveStreamingNil sets the value for AdaptiveStreaming to be an explicit nil

+### UnsetAdaptiveStreaming
+`func (o *MediaInfo) UnsetAdaptiveStreaming()`

+UnsetAdaptiveStreaming ensures that no value is present for AdaptiveStreaming, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)